dalyw01/SMP-Tests/README.md

 Install Homebrew to make installing applications easier - https://brew.sh/

-I typically install it and run Homebrew installs from this directory
+I typically install it and run Homebrew install(s) from this directory

 ```
 pwd